CraYwennN/FoodApp/README.md

 First TODO list:

  1. Registration,login and autenthication with firebase.
- 2. 2.Initial design and layout of the app.
+ 2. Initial design and layout of the app.
- 3.Navigation between pages of the app.
+ 3. Navigation between pages of the app.

 This project is a starting point for a Flutter application.